popsim-consortium/stdpopsim/docs/development.rst

 1. Update the changelog and commit
 2. Create a release using the GitHub UI
 3. `git fetch upstream` on your local branch.
-    Then check out `upstream/main` and create a release tarball (with `python setup.py sdist`).
+    Then check out `upstream/main` and build the release sdist and wheel with `uv build`.
-    Setuptools_scm will detect the version appopriately.
+    Setuptools_scm will detect the version appopriately from the tag.
-4. Upload to PyPI: `twine upload dist/{version just tagged}.tar.gz`
+4. Upload to PyPI: `uv publish dist/*`
 5. After the release, if everything looks OK, update the symlink for ``stable`` in the `stdpopsim-docs <https://github.com/popsim-consortium/stdpopsim-docs>`__